Doubts about letters claiming Islamist motive for German attack: prosecutors

 Asked why there were doubts, she said she could not give any more information as the investigation was ongoing.

+German newspaper Tagesspiegel said on its website on Friday it had received an anonymous far-right email claiming responsibility for Tuesday's attack.
+It said the email referred to Adolf Hitler, railed against multiculturalism and suggested another attack might occur on April 22.

+Koehler said prosecutors had received a copy of the letter but she could not comment further.

-Three explosions went off as the Borussia Dortmund players' bus traveled to their stadium for a Champions League match against AS Monaco on Tuesday, injuring Spanish defender Marc Bartra.
+The Borussia Dortmund players' bus were heading to their stadium for a Champions League match against AS Monaco on Tuesday when three explosions occurred, injuring Spanish defender Marc Bartra.

-Experts have been expressing scepticism about the origins of the letters for days.
+Experts have been expressing scepticism for days about the origins of the letters claiming responsibility.
 Security sources have said investigators are looking at whether left or right-wing extremists may have carried out the attack.

 A day after the attack, the interior minister of the German state of North Rhine-Westphalia described the letters as "unusual".